 This large print report documents the results of a Resource funded project involving a national survey examining visually impaired people’s perceptions, opinions and activities regarding the information and library services that are available.

-(Text only versions - no graphics - available free online in the following versions: Rich Text Format, Microsoft Word, html.
-A paper copy is also available to purchase.)
+(Text only versions - no graphics - available free online in the following versions: Rich Text Format, Microsoft Word, html.)

 The cost of copyright compliance in further and higher education

 Reports an investigation for the Library Association on the direct and indirect costs incurred by HE and FE institutions in complying with copyright laws, with an introduction detailing all the relevant issues.

 (Available online - pdf 172KB)

 Economic Evaluation Model of National Electronic Site Licence

 The Report documents work undertaken to assess the value of electronic journal subscription deals offered by a range of publishers under the National Electronic Site Licence Initiative (NESLI).